2. Material accounting policies

 Financial liabilities at amortised cost

 Financial liabilities are subsequently carried at amortised cost using the effective interest method.
-For trade and other payables maturing within one year from the Balance Sheet date, the carrying amounts approximate fair value due to the short maturity of these instruments.
+For trade and other payables maturing within one year from the Balance Sheet date, the carrying amounts approximate fair value

-iii.
-Derecognition
+3. Derecognition

 A financial liability is derecognised when the obligation under the liability is discharged or cancelled or expires.
 When an existing financial liability is replaced by another from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as the derecognition of the original liability and the recognition of a new liability.
 The difference in the respective carrying amounts is recognised in the Statement of Profit and Loss as finance costs.

-(c) Offsetting financial instrument
+(iii) Offsetting financial instrument

 Financial assets and liabilities are offset and the net amount is reported in the balance sheet where there is a legally enforceable right to offset the recognised amounts and there is an intention to settle on a net basis or realise the asset and settle the liability simultaneously.
 The legally enforceable right must not be contingent on future events and must be enforceable in the normal course of business and in the event of default, insolvency or bankruptcy of the Company or the counterparty.

-I. Defined contribution plan
+Defined contribution schemes

-III.
-Share-based payments
+(iii) Share-based payments

-Certain employees (including senior executives) of the Company receive remuneration in the form of share-based payments, whereby employees render services as consideration for equity instruments (equity-settled transactions).
+Certain employees (including senior executives) of the Company receive remuneration in the form of share-based payments(SBP), whereby employees render services as consideration for equity instruments (equity-settled transactions).
 The cost of equity-settled transactions is determined by the fair value at the date when the grant is made using an appropriate valuation model.

+That cost is recognised, together with a corresponding increase in SBP reserves in equity, over the period in which the performance and/or service conditions are fulfilled in employee benefits expense.
 The cumulative expense recognised for equity-settled transactions at each reporting date until the vesting date reflects the extent to which the vesting period has expired and the Company's best estimate of the number of equity instruments that will ultimately vest.
-The statement of profit and loss expense or credit for a period represents the movement in cumulative expense recognised as at the beginning and end of that period and is recognised in employee benefits expense.
+The Statement of profit and loss expense or credit for a period represents the movement in cumulative expense recognised as at the beginning and end of that period and is recognised in employee benefits expense.

 The dilutive effect of outstanding options is reflected as additional share dilution in the computation of diluted earnings per share.